August 2025 highlights

 Payroll employment

-- Private service providing industry jobs were up 1,100 jobs over the year and up 1,700 jobs over the month.
+- Private service providing industry jobs, at 60,100 jobs, were down 100 jobs over the month and 1,400 jobs below last year.

-- Trade, transportation and utilities increased by 800 jobs since April, and was unchanged over the year.
+- Trade, transportation and utilities was unchanged over the month and was 500 jobs below last year.

 Nonfarm employment estimates, not seasonally adjusted, Whatcom County